+Crescent Wrench

+Claw Hammer

+Test Light

-Crescent Wrench Claw Hammer Test Light Power Probe Student Syllabus Agreement
+Power Probe

-I, (Name), have read and understand the syllabus for DEMR 1342 Powertrain I, the rules outlined there, as well as the attendance, academic integrity and grading policies.
-I agree to abide by and follow the rules and policies of the syllabus, as well as the South Plains College Student Handbook.
-I understand that if I do not pass the Safety Test with a score of 100 I will not be allowed to continue in the program.
-I understand that by not reading the class syllabus, signing and turning in this Student Syllabus Agreement I am forfeiting my enrollment in the class and I will be dropped.
+Student Syllabus Agreement I, understand the syllabus for DEMR 2345 Power attendance, academic integrity and grading policies of the syllabus, as well as the South Plai if I do not pass the Safety Test with a score of 10 program.
+I understand that by not reading the cla ns College Student Handbook.
+I understand that 0 I will not be allowed to continue in the ess syllabus, signing and turning in this Student Syllabus Agreement I am forfeiting my enrollme Date: ent in the class and I will be dropped.
+Signature: